5 BEST Tips for Serving Wine at a Party

-Use these 5 best Tips for Serving Wine when entertaining at home.
+Follow these 5 best tips for serving wine at a party.
 As a wine enthusiast I’ve done my fair share of reading and studying about the joys of sipping and serving wine.
-I’ve been fortunate to visit wine makers in Washington state, and the Tuscan region of Italy.
-I’m sharing some of what I’ve learned, here.
+I’ve been fortunate to visit wine makers in Washington state, Virginia, and the Tuscan region of Italy.
+Here’s all you really need to know!

 As a general rule, having plenty of wine on hand is my number 2 party rule.
 The first rule is to have the right mix of people with the right attitude!
-If there’s one thing I’ve noticed in all my years of wine tasting events, it’s that wine makes people the most friendly and happy to be around!
+And if there’s one thing I’ve learned in all my years of wine tasting events, it’s that wine makes people the most friendly and happy to be around!

 5 Basic Tips for Serving Wine

 As you read the tips below, think about ways to incorporate wine into your schedule.
 You could host a wine tasting happy hour with the girls, or a wine & cheese ladies night with your besties.
 Another fun idea is this wine tasting party with DIY sandwich bar.
 So many options!